UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

 Note that the service account running the website must be an owner of the workspace (or in a group that has owner permissions) to be able to import it to the app.
 If the workspace has any auth domains, they will be imported into the app even if the service account is not an admin of those groups.

-1. Navigate to `Workspaces -> Import a workspace` from AnVIL.
-Make sure to select the "Create a new workspace" link under the workspace type that you would like to import.
+1. Navigate to the workspace landing page (`Workspaces -> Workspace types`).

+2. On the workspace landing page, find the card for the workspace type you would like to import, and then click on the "Import a workspace from AnVIL" link in that card.

-2. From the "Workspace" dropdown, select the workspace you would like to import.
+3. From the "Workspace" dropdown, select the workspace you would like to import.
 Only workspaces where the service account is an owner are shown in this dropdown.

-3. Fill out all other required fields for this workspace type.
+4. Fill out all other required fields for this workspace type.

-4. If desired, add any notes about the Workspace in the "note" field.
+5. If desired, add any notes about the Workspace in the "note" field.

-5. Click on the "Import workspace" button.
+6. Click on the "Import workspace" button.
 This can take some time due to delays from AnVIL.

 If successful, you will be shown a success message and information about the workspace that you just imported.